djccarew/app-modernization-helm-lab/README.md

 3. Using the Github's UI  file browser to  take a look at the files in the **chart** folder.
 This is a Helm chart with child charts for the web app and MariaDB  portions of the app.
 Since there already is a published chart for  MariaDB, it is listed  as a required child chart in the file **requirements.yaml** and you don't have to create a chart for the MariaDB portion of the app.

-### Step 2: Create the artifacts for the Helm repository
+### Step 3: Create the artifacts for the Helm repository

-**Note:** This lab is designed for a multiuser IBM Cloud Private installation where each student is using a client shell with a unique username available via the ENV var $USER.

 1. From your client terminal  type in (or copy and paste in) the following (uncommented) commands
 ```
-   # Initialize helm user profile with a one-time action
-   helm init --client-only

    # Fetch required MariaDB chart
    helm repo add ibmcom https://raw.githubusercontent.com/IBM/charts/master/repo/stable
    helm dependency update chart/pbw-liberty-mariadb